Hori7on: 2023: Promotional releases and debut with Friend-Ship

-MLD Entertainment CEO Lee Hyung-jin initially announced that the group was slated for a June 2023 debut, in a media conference for the show's finale.
-However, ABS-CBN News later reported that the group will debut in July.
-In the run-up to their debut, the group released three pre-debut digital singles: "Dash", released on March 22; "Salamat", released on April 5; and "Lovey Dovey", released on May 31.
+While MLD announced a June 2023 debut for the group, ABS-CBN later reported that the group will debut in July.
+Leading up to their debut, the group released three pre-debut digital singles: "Dash", released on March 22; "Salamat", released on April 5; and "Lovey Dovey", released on May 31.
+The group's preparations for their debut was the subject of the reality show 100 Days Miracle, which premiered on Mnet on July 7.
+During this time, the group performed at the 2023 PPOPCON via screencast at the Smart Araneta Coliseum on July 16.